The Dora Fay Davenport Show - How to achieve domestic bliss

 Designed as a piece of reminiscence theatre to evoke memories of 1950's Australia, with seniors as the target audience, it encourages lively discussion between performers and audience about the past and how it has influenced the present.
 The production was originally developed by Nigel Sutton of NDS Productions in partnership with the National Museum of Australia and draws inspiration from the Museum’s National Historical Collection.

-The production has been touring since 2006 and has been staged in NSW, ACT and VIctoria.
-If you would like to know more about this outstandig example of reminiscence theatre or if you are intrested in booking this production please contact us directly. contact
+The production has been touring since 2006 and has been staged in NSW, ACT and Victoria.
+If you would like to know more about this outstanding example of reminiscence theatre or if you are intrested in booking this production please contact us directly. contact